mcarpenter/get_ssh_key/README.md

 `get_ssh_key.py` and `get_ssh_key.rb` perform identical functions
-in their respective languages: they return the public component of the active SSH key on one or more remote servers.
+in their respective languages: they return the public component of the active SSH key (RSA or DSA) on one or more remote servers.
 (I initially wrote the Python version then decided I wanted to drop this into a Rails app, so I translated it to Ruby).

 ## Usage

 Usage is identical for both scripts:

-    get_ssh_key.py host [...]
+    get_ssh_key.py [ -t { rsa | dsa } ] host [...]
-    get_ssh_key.rb host [...]
+    get_ssh_key.rb [ -t { rsa | dsa } ] host [...]

+If the `-t` flag is not specified then first an RSA key is sought, then a DSA key.
+This concurs with most client implementations.

 ## Prerequisites